yeswework/fabrica-dev-kit/README.md

 ##Getting started

 ###Installation
-First make sure you have all the required dependencies (see above):
+First make sure you have all the required dependencies (see above).
+Then:

-Setting up a new project and getting the development environment ready to run is very easy:

 1. Clone the repo into a folder for your project, eg. `git clone https://github.com/yeswework/fabrica.git fabrica-project` (replace `fabrica-project` with a project-specific name or slug).
 1. In the new folder, make a copy of `setup-example.yml` called `setup.yml`, and edit this file to set the basic parameters for the development site.
 Any plugins you want to be automatically installed can be listed here.